womanonrails/presentation-functional-programming-in-ruby/presentation.md

 - we can run yield with argument
 - we can use proc in Design Paterns (ex.
 Strategy)
 - .strong[.lambda?] - check if something is lambda or not
-- Java have also clousure as anonymous inner classes
+- Java have also closure as anonymous inner classes

 ---